DepledgeLab/DRUMMER/README.md

   * [Wisdom](#wisdom)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Updates
-DRUMMER v0.2 will shortly be released with the following improvements
-- a single output summary file containing all candidate sites
-- improved visualizations for both transcript and genome level analyses
-- improved speed through parallelization
-- improved tutorials for both human and viral datasets

 ## Introduction
 Experimental design defines the context of analysis and the modifications likely to be identified.
 For instance, comparison of DRS datasets from a parental cell line and METTL3-knockout cell line allows for the detection of m6A.